 Here is a forward-thinking recording that combines three semi-disparate styles.
 There is protest folk, akin to Joan Baez.
 There is also psychedelic rock, like Jefferson Airplane.
 Lastly, and most unusually, there are experimental electronics, comparable to The United States of America, some efforts by The Grateful Dead, or maybe even Silver Apples.
 The songwriting talents are undeniable — Sainte-Marie’s versatility is demonstrated by how she later co-wrote the mega-hit “Up Where We Belong” for the film An Officer and a Gentleman.
 The musicianship here is a bit raw much of the time.
 But this music places more emphasis on innovation than finesse.
 Buffy goes so far as to modulate her voice with electronic equipment.
 Not surprisingly, this was a commercial flop upon release, but it has nonetheless held on to a doggedly devoted cult following.
 It is unmistakably an album of the late-1960s, and perhaps one representative of the fundamentally new possibilities opened up in that era, even if only at the fringes.
 Worthwhile for adventurers in modern music.

 Did you know that there are really only two kinds of people?
 Well, there are.
 One kind are globalists, who believe in a overarching hierarchy of things, with all people and things with each in its place and, axiomatically, problems arise from people and things being out of place (or unhappy with their place).
 The other kind are universalists who think that basically everybody is equal, with everyone and everything having direct access to participate in life and society and problems arise when people and things are denied equal treatment.
 While there are degrees of each, these are very obviously mutually exclusive positions.
 Guess which side DJ /rupture’s music falls on?
 The latter, or course.
 Minesweeper Suite is a DJ mix album that splices together music from around the globe, putting it all on an equal footing.
 In a way, this is precisely the kind of thinking explored in Michael Denning‘s book Noise Uprising, about music in the early days of electrical recording technology.
 DJ /rupture (born Jace Clayton) looks for connections between music from different parts of the planet, and opportunities for complementary mappings for the beats and melodies and timbres.
 So, in a way, this is music that seeks to locate a universal folk music, inclusive of, well, everything (sort-of).
 It maybe stops short of including all kinds of music — this is mostly the music made by and for the poor, the humble, the minority, and those outside the grip of hegemonic global media, which translates to the music of the Global South.
 But isn’t that precisely what somebody interested in universalism would do, break from the globalist system that imposes a narrow band of “mainstream” music on everyone else?
 The alternative to all that that Minesweeper Suite presents is a rootless music that easily floats among many possibilities.
-Whatever bits of “mainstream” music are included in the mix tend to get no special privilege, but are also treated to honorable and supportive treatment.
+Whatever bits of “mainstream” music are included in the mix tend to get no special privilege, but are also given honorable and supportive treatment.

 In a 2008 essay, DJ /rupture said this about his genre of turntablist music: